warriormaster12/DownloadManager/README.md

 # DownloadManager
-DownloadManager that you can use for whatever project you're working on
+A software that you can use for keeping your software up to date.